raynaluzier/packer-plugin-artifactory/.web-docs/components/post-processor/update_props/README.md

 The Artifactory post-provisioner `artifactory-update-props` is used to assign one or more properties to an artifact within Artifactory.

+## Advisements
+* If the property key already exists on the artifact, the new value will simply be updated.

+* If an incorrectly case property key is passed to the artifact, the artifact will treat that property as a completely separate property.

+## Housekeeping
+* Artifactory property key/values, artifact URIs, download URIs, Artifactory paths (/repo/folder/...), and file names are **CASE SENSITIVE**.
+There are a few exceptions, however, it's best to assume case sensitivity for successful outcomes.
+This is a behavior of the Artifactory API and not something we can control.

 ## Configuration Reference

 - `artifactory_server` (string) - Required; The API address of the Artifactory server (ex: https://server.domain.com:8081/artifactory/api).
 The URL will differ slightly between cloud-hosted and self-hosted instanced.